The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 and the Divine Mercy revelations

-The Chaplet of The Divine Mercy has full approval of the Church,[1] and so it is fitting that we pray it constantly, that God might mitigate His wrath on a world growing increasingly sinful and corrupt.
+The Chaplet of The Divine Mercy has the full approval of the Church,[1] and so it is fitting that we pray it constantly, that God might mitigate His wrath on a world growing increasingly sinful and corrupt.
 As natural disasters today become more severe and destructive, our prayers must become more intense.

 Introductory Prayer